What is a Grid-Tied Solar Panel System?

-These are the simplest system and the cheapest to set up, meaning you can see the greatest return on your investment through savings on power bills.
+Grid-tied solar power is the most common, simplest system and is the cheapest to set up, meaning you can see the fastest return on your investment through savings on power bills.
+You may even get credit from your energy supplier for electricity from your panels that you didn’t use.

 How it works